Revisiting talkSPORT’s ‘England’s 2022 World Cup XI’ from 2017

-Their choice of successor looked astute too – Butland was a solid Premier League performer at Stoke City and already appeared six times for England.
+Their choice of successor looked astute too – Butland was a solid Premier League performer at Stoke City and had already appeared six times for England.

-After winning the Golden Glove and conceding just twice at Euro 2020, it’s difficult to see anyone else but Pickford as Gareth Southgate’s first choice in Qatar.
+He might not have had the best season with Everton in 2021-22, but after winning the Golden Glove and conceding just twice at Euro 2020, it’s difficult to see anyone else but Pickford as Gareth Southgate’s first choice in Qatar.